mpfaffenberger/Tentacle/README.md

 # Tentacle

-A Textual app for viewing diffs between two text files in a split-screen UI.
+A Textual app for viewing git repository file tree and git diffs in a split-screen UI.

 ## Features